awsdocs/amazon-workdocs-administration-guide/doc_source/invite_user.md

 # Inviting new users<a name="invite_user"></a>

 You can invite new users to join a directory\.
 You can also enable existing users to invite new users\.
-For more information, see [Security – invite settings](manage-sites.md#invite-settings)\.
+For more information, see [Security – invitation settings](manage-sites.md#invitation-settings)\.

 **To invite new users**